Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/Service Fabric Common Name Digicert Multiple Issuer Thumbprints.md

 ## Impact

-Issue can cause either one or more nodes to stop participating in cluster or for entire cluster to stop functioning.
+- One or more nodes to stop participating in cluster or for entire cluster to stop functioning
+- May be unable to connect to cluster via SFX or Portal
+- Cluster may show unreachable from Azure portal and you may not be able to deploy upgrades
+- May not be able to deploy application upgrades

 ## Mitigation

+If the cluster meets the description in Affects, but none of the symptoms have been observed.
+Action is needed.
+Please run a cluster upgrade as soon as possible to add the new certificate issuer thumbprint:

+"1fb86b1168ec743154062e8c9cc5b171a4b7ccb4" -> "1fb86b1168ec743154062e8c9cc5b171a4b7ccb4,626d44e704d1ceabe3bf0d53397464ac8080142c" (and including any other pre-existing TPs)

 If an upgrade is unfeasible or the cluster is already affected:

+On each node in the cluster,
 - Install the CA cert with Thumbprint 626d44e704d1ceabe3bf0d53397464ac8080142c in the LocalMachine\Disallowed store in certlm.msc, "Local Computer\Untrusted certificates"
 - Issuer/ Intermediate certficate 626d44e704d1ceabe3bf0d53397464ac8080142c can be downloaded from https://www.digicert.com/kb/digicert-root-certificates.htm